jzhou1318/fa22tapeout-course-dev/chipyardlab.md

     src/main/scala/
       example/GCD.scala <--------- If you want to see another example unittest/
-      config/           <--------- 3.
-Where we'll test our design DigitalTop.scala  <--------- 2.
-Where we'll connect our deisgn to the rest of the SoC.
+      config/           <--------- (3) Where we'll test our design DigitalTop.scala  <--------- (2) Where we'll connect our deisgn to the rest of the SoC.
-      ExampleMMIO.scala <--------- 1.
-Where we'll design & setup our accelerator.
-We do this now!
+      ExampleMMIO.scala <--------- (1) Where we'll design & setup our accelerator.
 ```

 ## Setting up & designing our accelerator
 Navigate to `/chipyard/generators/chipyard/src/main/scala/ExampleMMIO.scala` where we'll be designing our MMIO Acclerator.
 Remmeber, the goal is to desigin an "accelerator" that takes in two 32-bit* values as vectors of 4 8-bit values.
 The accelerator takes in 32-bit vectors, adds them, and returns the result.

-##### TODO: 32-bit for now; aiming for 64-bit
+##### TODO: 32-bit for now; aiming for 64-bit.
+Turns out not as easy as just change 32 to 64

 Most of the logic of the accelerator will go in `VecAddMMIOChiselModule`.
 This module will be wrapped by the `VecAddModule` which interfaces with the rest of the SoC and determines where our MMIO registers are placed.